Sector Development Archives - ISO-BEA

 What does ISO mean by “production training”?

 Production training refers to in-studio or on-set training for any crew or above the line positions.
+Eligible productions must have ISO funding attached.

 I’m not sure my project is a good fit for this program, or have other questions.